Introduction

 -

-Stir constantly and bring the mixture to a boil.
+Stir continuously and bring to a gentle boil.

 -

-Continue stirring until it reaches 235°F to 240°F (soft-ball stage) using a candy thermometer.
+Cook until mixture reaches 235–240°F (soft-ball stage) using a candy thermometer.

 -